NovoNordisk-OpenSource/decentralized-tech-radar/docs/dev_docs/fetcher.md

 # Fetcher

-The fetcher is used to pull whitelisted files/folders from one or more git repositories.
-The progress of the fetcher can be tracked using the small spinner and progress bar displayed in the terminal.
-It takes a string containing 3 values:
+The fetcher is used to pull whitelisted files from one or more git repositories.
+The progress of the fetcher can be tracked using the small spinner and progress bar displayed in the terminal, where each dot represents a repository.

+The fetcher takes a string containing 3 values:
 1. A URL to a git based repository
 2. A branch name
 3. A path to a whitelist file